Blast from the Past

-Flash forward to 2019 and, for many businesses, not much has changed.
+Flash forward to today, and for many businesses, not much has changed.
 The cloud has replaced floppy disks, but many businesses still rely on spreadsheets to manage their goal tracking.
 Still too often strategic plans remain confined to big binders on the desks of company executives.

 In a world where technology is changing everything, why has strategic planning remained a top-down activity largely stuck in the days of paper and spreadsheets?

 For organizations looking to scale rapidly in the 2020’s, the status-quo of the 1990’s simply won’t do.
 To achieve ambitious growth goals this decade, company strategy needs to be as dynamic and adaptable as technology is.
 The world is moving faster, and business planning must adapt.

 But how will strategic planning and execution change in the coming decade?
 Let’s break down three critical ways technology is disrupting strategy.

 The advent of the Information Age means that both the speed at which we communicate information and the audience we are able to reach has increased exponentially.
 This presents a tremendous opportunity for businesses to improve their organizational alignment and agility by deploying the right technologies.

 In his 2014 book, Exponential Organizations: Why new organizations are ten times better, faster, and cheaper than yours (and what to do about it), author and Silicon Valley thought-leader Salim Ismail presents a theory for what enables today’s fastest-growing companies to scale so rapidly and disrupt existing industries.